CPPM Procedure Chapter C: Reimbursement of Expenses

 - C.16.12 Claiming Relocation Allowances

-Excluded employees will be reimbursed for meals on relocation in accordance with his/her Group rates; however, the employee's spouse and dependents 13 years of age and over will receive the meal reimbursement at full Group I rates, and dependents 12 years and under are eligible for one-half the Group I rate.
+Excluded employees will be reimbursed for meals on relocation in accordance with their Group rates; however, the employee's spouse and dependents 13 years of age and over will receive the meal reimbursement at full Group I rates, and dependents 12 years and under are eligible for one-half the Group I rate.

 Reimbursement of relocation expenses will involve either a cheque or journal voucher coded to one of the following three STOBs: